liyuanhe211/ESP32_Env_Monitor/README.md

  - Flash-screen warning if temperature is out of range.

 ## Electrical connections
+The components are soldered to a prototyping board, illustrated below.
+The left part is an independent circuit for blinking LEDs with NE555P.
+The connection of this part to the ESP32 is only the 5V power lines.
 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/189532858-6f847828-7ec4-4595-93ca-2afe75395624.png" width="70%" height="70%" align="center"></img></p>
-The components are soldered to a prototyping board, illustrated above.

  - `[5V]  - [LCD2004-VCC]`
  - `[3.3V]  - [AHT10-VCCs] - [Button_Pin1]`